 - The Sustainable Energy Authority of Ireland and ADEME, the French Environment and Energy Management Agency, will provide support to research projects exploring topics relating to energies.

 A Ulysses award will involve researcher(s) based in Ireland travelling to France and researcher(s) based in France travelling to Ireland.

-Awards will be up to a maximum of €2,500 each to Irish- and French-based research partner(s) to cover travel and living expenses.
-These awards are simultaneously receivable and must be used within the 2019 calendar year.
+Awards will be up to a maximum of €2,500 each to Ireland- and France-based research partner(s) to cover travel and living expenses*.
+These awards are simultaneously receivable and must be used by end of the calendar year, 2022.

 How to apply

 One electronic copy of the application form and all related attachments must be submitted via email to firstname.lastname@example.org by a person authorised by their institution to hold responsibility for research grants.

 Queries not addressed in the Terms and Conditions will be answered using a frequently asked questions process.
 Research offices may send any queries they are unable to clarify to email@example.com.